-Checking the level is by removal of the plug - lubricant should be inline with the bottom of the aperture.
-'Topping up' the lubricant is performed via the same aperture to a point where the oil starts to 'dribble' out.
+Checking the level is by removal of the level plug - lubricant should be inline with the bottom of this aperture.
+Topping up the lubricant is performed via filler plugs to a point where the oil starts to drip out of level plug aperture.
 Replace and tighten the plugs before using the machine.